Magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons in a nuclear medium: Summary and conclusion

 \section{Summary and conclusion}

-We have studied the medium modifications of magnetic moments and transition magnetic moments of the octet, low-lying charm, and low-lying bottom baryons with nonzero light quarks in symmetric nuclear matter.
-This is the first study of estimating the medium modifications of magnetic moments and transition magnetic moments for these low-lying charm and low-lying bottom baryons.
-In the estimates we have assumed the ''1-2-quark order'' for the charm and bottom baryon flavor-spin wave functions as is practiced for the octet baryon wave functions, namely, the quarks 1 and 2 to be the closest in mass.
+We have studied the medium modifications of magnetic moments and transition magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons with nonzero light quarks in symmetric nuclear matter using the quark-meson coupling model, which satisfies the constraint for the allowed maximum change (swelling) of the nucleon size in medium, derived from the $y$-scaling data analysis---thus satisfies the allowed maximum enhancement of the nucleon magnetic moment at nuclear matter saturation density.
+The model has been extended to treat the decuplet baryons.
+This is the first study to estimate the in-medium magnetic moments and transition magnetic moments of the low-lying charm and low-lying bottom baryons with nonzero light quarks.
+In the estimates we have assumed the ''1-2 quark order'' for the charm and bottom baryon flavor-spin wave functions as is practiced for the octet baryon SU(6) wave functions, namely, the quarks 1 and 2 to be the closest in mass.
+The issue of different quark order is concerned for the $\Xi_{c,b}$ baryons in the present study.
+The ''1-2 quark order'' is supported as the best quark ordering for flavor-degenerate baryons for the masses.

+In addition we have estimated using two sets of the current quark mass values, Set I (Table~\ref{coupcc1}) and Set II (Table~\ref{coupcc2}).
+The obtained feature for the medium modifications is generally similar for the two sets.

-Since it is known that the MIT bag model underestimates the free space octet baryon magnetic moments, and also it is expected for the charm and bottom baryons, we take the ratios of the in-medium to free space magnetic moments in the estimates.
-The observed maximum modifications for the (strange, charm, bottom) baryon sectors are, respectively for the $(\Sigma^-,\Sigma_c^0,\Xi_b^0)$ baryons, and the corresponding modifications are about $(12,26,18)\%$ at normal nuclear matter density ($\rho_0=0.15$ fm$^{-3}$), and about $(23,52,35)\%$ at $3 \rho_0$.
+The estimates of the medium modification are made by calculating the in-medium to free space baryon magnetic moment ratios, to compensate the known MIT bag deficiency in obtaining the magnitude of the free space octet baryon magnetic moments.
+In connection with this, we have given examples that many experiments directly measure ratios to extract meaningful physics quantities, such as electromagnetic form factors of the free and bound proton---experimental data extracted at Jefferson Laboratory support the in-medium to free ratios predicted by the quark-meson coupling model, and the European Muon Collaboration effect.
+The observed maximum modifications for the (octet, decuplet, charm, bottom) baryon sectors are, respectively for the $(\Sigma^-,\Xi^{*0},\Sigma_c^+,\Sigma_b^0)$ baryons, and the corresponding modifications are about $(12,158,17,12)\%$ [$(11,257,17,12)\%$] at normal nuclear matter density ($\rho_0=0.15$ fm$^{-3}$), and about $(23,215,32,24)\%$ [$(25,414,32,23)\%$] at $3 \rho_0$ for Set I [Set II], where the large enhancement of the $\Xi^{*0}$ is due to the very small magnitude in free space in Set I [Set II].